pcnate/postgres_pgvector/README.md

 Postgres + pgvector for LightRAG
 ================================

-Spin up a PostgreSQL instance with pgvector and pg_trgm enabled for LightRAG.
+Spin up a PostgreSQL instance with pgvector enabled for LightRAG.

 Quick start
 -----------